RobertSkorpil/spispy/README.md

 ## Patch Format

-Injection patterns are stored in VFLASH memory and loaded at initialization.
-The format consists of a sequence of **patch entries**, each defining an address range and replacement data.
+Injection patterns are programmed via the PROG command, which streams a complete patch buffer into the device's VFLASH memory.
+The buffer consists of a sequence of **patch entries** (headers) followed by all replacement data.

 ### Entry Structure

-Each patch entry is 8 bytes, followed by variable-length replacement data:
+Each patch entry header is 8 bytes:

 ```
 Byte 0:    [S|---reserved (7 bits)---]
 Bytes 1-3: Address[23:0]        (big-endian, 24-bit start address)
 Bytes 4-5: Length[15:0]         (big-endian, number of bytes to match)
-Bytes 6-7: Data_Address[15:0]   (big-endian, pointer to replacement data in VFLASH)
+Bytes 6-7: Data_Offset[15:0]    (big-endian, offset to replacement data in buffer)
 ```

 - **S (bit 7 of byte 0):** Armed flag
   - `1` = Entry is active
-  - `0` = Entry is inactive/uninitialized
+  - `0` = Entry is inactive/marks end of table
 - **Address:** Starting address in the SPI address space to match
 - **Length:** Number of bytes in the address range
-- **Data_Address:** Pointer into VFLASH memory where replacement data is stored
+- **Data_Offset:** Byte offset within the PROG buffer where replacement data begins

 ### Matching Logic